Euclidean Algorithm

 → a = d·x + q·b = d·x + q·d·y = d·(x + q·y) → d|a

 Note that if b > a then (a, b) = (b, a mod b) = (b, a).
-That is, in this case the Euclidean algorithm step has the effect of a swap.
+That is, in this case the first algorithm step has the effect of a swap.

-By repeating the procedure, since the second number steadily decreases, we’ll finally reach the point where it is zero.
+By repeating the procedure, since the second number steadily decreases, we’ll inevitably reach the point where it is zero.
 And (k, 0) = k.

 Example: